mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 ```

 ### Step 2.
 Define Random Variables
-The `@defsim` macro, which defines random variables (RVs) which are assigned distributions and associated with model parameters, is the first step in the process.
-It also selects the sampling method, with
+The `@defsim` macro is the first step in the process, and returns a SimulationDefinition.
+The following syntax allows users to define random variables (RVs) as distributions,
+and associate model parameters with the defined random variables.

+The `@defsim` macro also selects the sampling method.
+Simple random sampling (also called Monte Carlo sampling) is the default.
-simple random sampling being the default.
-Other options include Latin Hypercube Sampling, and Sobol
+Other options include Latin Hypercube sampling and Sobol sampling.
-Sampling.

 ```jldoctest tutorial4; output = false
 sd = @defsim begin